ghchinoy/atmotool/samples/README.md

 # Sample usage of Atmotool

-Included in this directory are sample.conf and custom.less
+Included in this directory are `sample.config` and `custom.less`

 To upload the less file and rebuild styles:

 ```
-atmotool upload less custom.less --config sample.conf
+atmotool upload less custom.less --config sample.config
 ```